liarsd/cve_sender/README.md

-# VulnAlerts - Customized CVE Alerts straight to your Slack Channel
+# VulnAlerts - Customized CVE Alerts straight to lack Channel

 ## How to Use?
 - [Create an Incoming Webhook on Slack](https://slack.com/intl/en-in/help/articles/115005265063-Incoming-WebHooks-for-Slack)